keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 ---------

 As a final exercise let's say that Alice now doesn't trust John anymore so she wants to revoke the permissions she gave him.
-Log in as Alice (username: alice, password: alice) and go to `My Account` and then click on `My Resources`.
+Log in as Alice (username: alice, password: alice) and go to `My Account` and then click on `Resources`.
 She has now only one album (`Italy Vacations`) as we removed the other one as administrators.
-Click on the album and now the page shows the table of people with access to the resource.
-Click on the `Revoke` button to revoke the permissions granted to John.
+Select `Edit` from the kebab menu for this resource, remove all permissions from the `Select the permissions` field and confirm the changes by clicking the "check" button next to that field.
+Finally, close the modal dialog by clicking `Done`.
+Alternatively, select `Unshare all` from the kebab menu which would revoke access from all users Alice shared the album with.

 Click on the `Back to photoz-html5-client` link and the logout.
 Log back in as John (username: jdoe, password: jdoe) and notice how John has not albums shared with him.